paul-rogers/druid/docker-tests/docs/conversion.md

 While we are copying, copy to the `org.apache.druid.testsEx` package to prevent name conficts with `org.apache.druid.tests`.

+### Maven Configuration

+Create a Maven `pom.xml` file for your tests.
+Start by adapting an existing file, such as the one for `it-high-availability`.
+Several things to note:

+* Add the Surefire plugin section to *exclude* the ITs.
+Without this, Surefire will notice that your test names with "Test" and will try to run them as regular unit tests, which won't end well.
+* Add the profile section which runs the ITs via Failsafe only if the given profile is enabled.
+This profile is the equivalent of the test group in the old ITs.

 ### Maven Dependencies

 The `docker-tests/pom.xml` file includes Maven dependencies for the most